Myanmar security forces arrest prominent leader of anti-coup campaign | Law-Order

 Myanmar security forces arrest prominent leader of anti-coup campaign

-Opponents of a Feb.
-1 coup that ousted an elected government led by Nobel peace laureate Aung San Suu Kyi have kept up their campaign against the military this traditional New Year week with marches and various other displays of resistance.
+Opponents of the Feb.
+1 coup that ousted an elected government led by Nobel peace laureate Aung San Suu Kyi have kept up their campaign against the military this traditional New Year week with marches and various other shows of defiance.
 "Our brother Wai Moe Naing was arrested.
 His motorbike was hit by an unmarked police car," Win Zaw Khiang, a member of a protest organising group, said on social media.

-Wai Moe Naing, a 25-year-old Muslim, has emerged as one of the most high-profile leaders of the opposition to the coup.
-Earlier, Reuters spoke to Wai Moe Naing by telephone as he was setting off to lead the rally in the central town of Monywa, about 700 km (435 miles) north of the main city of Yangon.
+Wai Moe Naing, a 25-year-old Muslim, has emerged as one of the most high-profile leaders of opposition to the coup.
+Earlier, Reuters spoke to him by telephone as he was setting off to lead the rally in the central town of Monywa, about 700 km (435 miles) north of the main city of Yangon.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)